-Please bear in mind that some of the requirements to make certain facilities COVID-Secure (particularly bars and catering facilities) may mean that it is not sensible for rowing clubs to open them at this time to focus on managing the facilities required for rowing activity.
+Please bear in mind that some of the requirements to make certain facilities COVID-Secure (particularly bars and catering facilities) may mean that it is not sensible for rowing clubs to open them at this time so as to focus on managing the facilities required for rowing activity.
+Equally, just because something is permitted, a club/competition may feel, on the basis of their risk assessment that their particular local circumstances mean that it is not safe to put this into practice.
+Please respect the decisions of your clubs and volunteers.